When Should You Pay Your Credit Card Bill?

 If your credit utilization ratio rarely tops 30%, there’s little advantage to paying your credit cards early.

-As long as you pay off your credit card in full each time, your credit card issuer will continue to report a low debt-to-credit ratio to the credit bureaus and your credit score will continue to grow.
+As long as you pay off your credit card in full each time, your credit card issuer will continue to report a low debt-to-credit ratio to the credit bureaus, and your credit score will continue to grow.

 Paying later means you can access emergency funds up until the very last moment.
 It also gives your cash more time to generate interest in your bank account.